SET

 Note: MODE STUPID is included for diagnostic purposes only.

 SET MODE STUPID controls the ability of Ferret to reuse results left in memory from previous commands.
-It also effects its ability to reuse intermediate variables that are referenced multiple times during complex calculations.
+It also affects its ability to reuse intermediate variables that are referenced multiple times during complex calculations.
 Given with no argument

 yes?
 SET MODE STUPID